pnnl/ruleset-checking-tool/docs/section5/Rule5-49.md

 - For each building segment in the Proposed model: `for building_segment_p in P_RMR.building.building_segments:`

-  - For each thermal block in building segment: `for thermal_block_p in building_segment_p.thermal_blocks:`

-    - For each zone in thermal block: `for zone_p in thermal_block_p.zones:`
+  - For each zone in building segment: `for zone_p in building_segment_p.zones:`

     - For each surface in zone: `for surface_p in zone_p.surfaces:`

       - Check if surface is regulated, add zone total area of building envelope to building total: `if scc_dict_p[surface_p.id] != "UNREGULATED": building_total_envelope_area += sum(surface.area for surface in zone_p.surfaces)`

-      - Check if zone is conditioned or semi-heated, add zone air leakage rate to building total: `if zone_conditioning_category_dict_p[zone.id] in [CONDITIONED RESIDENTIAL, CONDITIONED NON-RESIDENTIAL, CONDITIONED MIXED, SEMI-HEATED]: building_total_air_leakage_rate += zone_p.infiltration.air_leakage_rate`
+    - Check if zone is conditioned or semi-heated, add zone air leakage rate to building total: `if zone_conditioning_category_dict_p[zone.id] in [CONDITIONED RESIDENTIAL, CONDITIONED NON-RESIDENTIAL, CONDITIONED MIXED, SEMI-HEATED]: building_total_air_leakage_rate += zone_p.infiltration.infiltration_flow_rate`

+      - Check if measured air leakage rate is not entered for zone, raise empty measured air leakage rate flag: `if NOT zone_p.infiltration.measured_air_leakage_rate: empty_measured_air_leakage_rate_flow_flag = TRUE`

+      - Else, measured air leakage rate is entered for zone, add measured air leakage rate to building total: `else: building_total_measured_air_leakage_rate += zone_p.infiltration.measured_air_leakage_rate`

-- Calculate the required proposed design air leakage rate at 75Pa: `target_air_leakage_rate_p = 0.6 * building_total_envelope_area * 0.00047194745`
+- Calculate the required proposed design air leakage rate at 75Pa: `target_air_leakage_rate_75pa_p = 0.6 * building_total_envelope_area`

 **Rule Assertion:**

-- Case 1: For P_RMR, if infiltration pressure difference is 75Pa and the total air leakage rate for conditioned and semi-heated zones is equal to the required proposed design air leakage rate at 75Pa: `if ( P_RMR.ASHRAE229.infiltration_pressure_difference == 75 ) AND ( building_total_air_leakage_rate == target_air_leakage_rate_p ): PASS`
+- Case 1: For P_RMR, if the building total air leakage rate for conditioned and semi-heated zones is equal to the required proposed design air leakage rate at 75Pa with a conversion factor of 0.112 as per Section G3.1.1.4: `if building_total_air_leakage_rate == target_air_leakage_rate_75pa_p * 0.112: PASS`

-- Case 2: Else if infiltration pressure difference is 75Pa for P_RMR and the total air leakage rate for conditioned and semi-heated zones is not equal to the required proposed design air leakage rate at 75Pa: `if ( P_RMR.ASHRAE229.infiltration_pressure_difference == 75 ) AND ( building_total_air_leakage_rate != target_air_leakage_rate_p ): FAIL`
+- Case 2: else if 1). the building total air leakage rate for conditioned and semi-heated zones is not equal to the required proposed design air leakage rate at 75Pa with a conversion factor of 0.112 as per Section G3.1.1.4, and 2). measured air leakage rate is not entered for all conditioned and semi-heated zones: `else if ( building_total_air_leakage_rate != target_air_leakage_rate_75pa_p * 0.112 ) AND ( empty_measured_air_leakage_rate_flow_flag ): UNDETERMINED and raise_message "THE BUILDING TOTAL AIR LEAKAGE RATE IS NOT EQUAL TO THE REQUIRED PROPOSED DESIGN AIR LEAKAGE RATE AT 75PA WITH A CONVERSION FACTOR OF 0.112 AS PER SECTION G3.1.1.4.
+AND MEASURED AIR LEAKAGE RATE IS NOT ENTERED FOR ALL CONDITIONED AND SEMI-HEATED ZONES.
+VERIFY THE PROPOSED AIR LEAKAGE RATE IS MODELED CORRECTLY."`

-- Case 3: Else if infiltration pressure difference is 0Pa for P_RMR and the total air leakage rate for conditioned and semi-heated zones is equal to the required proposed design air leakage rate at 0Pa (0.112 is referenced in G3.1.1.4 Modeling Building Envelope Infiltration): `if ( P_RMR.ASHRAE229.infiltration_pressure_difference == 0 ) AND ( building_total_air_leakage_rate == target_air_leakage_rate_p * 0.112 ): PASS`
+- Case 3: else if 1). the building total air leakage rate for conditioned and semi-heated zones is not equal to the required proposed design air leakage rate at 75Pa with a conversion factor of 0.112 as per Section G3.1.1.4, and 2). the measured air leakage rate is entered for all conditioned and semi-heated zones, and 3). the building total air leakage rate is equal to the measured air leakage rate with a conversion factor of 0.112 as per Section G3.1.1.4: `else if ( building_total_air_leakage_rate != target_air_leakage_rate_75pa_p * 0.112 ) AND ( empty_measured_air_leakage_rate_flow_flag == FALSE ) AND ( building_total_air_leakage_rate == building_total_measured_air_leakage_rate * 0.112 ): PASS`

-- Case 4: Else if infiltration pressure difference is 0Pa for P_RMR and the total air leakage rate for conditioned and semi-heated zones is not equal to the required proposed design air leakage rate at 0Pa (0.112 is referenced in G3.1.1.4 Modeling Building Envelope Infiltration): `if ( P_RMR.ASHRAE229.infiltration_pressure_difference == 0 ) AND ( building_total_air_leakage_rate != target_air_leakage_rate_p * 0.112 ): FAIL`
+- Case 4: else, 1). the building total air leakage rate for conditioned and semi-heated zones is not equal to the required proposed design air leakage rate at 75Pa with a conversion factor of 0.112 as per Section G3.1.1.4, and 2). the measured air leakage rate is entered for all conditioned and semi-heated zones, but 3). the building total air leakage rate is not equal to the measured air leakage rate with a conversion factor of 0.112 as per Section G3.1.1.4: `else: FAIL`

-- Case 5: Else, infiltration pressure difference is neither 75Pa nor 0Pa for P_RMR: `else: FAIL and raise_warning "90.1 SECTION G3.1.1.4 PRESCRIBED PROPOSED DESIGN INFILTRATION RATE AT 75PA AND METHODOLOGY TO CONVERT AIR LEAKAGE RATE AT 75PA TO AIR LEAKAGE AT WIND PRESSURE.
-THE MODELED INFILTRATION IS AT PRESSURE DIFFERENTIAL OTHER THAN THE TWO OPTIONS PRESCRIBED BY 90.1.
-EXCEPTION APPLIES WHEN WHOLE-BUILDING AIR LEAKAGE TESTING IS SPECIFIED DURING DESIGN AND COMPLETED AFTER CONSTRUCTION.
-THE PROPOSED DESIGN AIR LEAKAGE RATE OF THE BUILDING ENVELOPE SHALL BE AS MEASURED.
-MANUAL CHECK IS REQUIRED TO VERIFY THAT PROPOSED DESIGN INFILTRATION WAS MODELED CORRECTLY."`

 **[Back](../_toc.md)**